Stata 19 MP: Complete Installation and VS Code Integration

 DOFILE="$(readlink -f "$DOFILE")"

-# Copy the Stata do command to clipboard
+# Put the Stata do command on clipboard — quoted to preserve spaces

 printf 'do "%s"\n' "$DOFILE" | xclip -selection clipboard